 For safety reasons, bicycles are not to be ridden while students are on school property.
 If a student rides a bike to school, it must always be ridden in a careful manner.
 Any student found doubling on a bicycle will be banned from riding to school.
-Students are to leave their bikes in the bicycle area which is located adjacent to "The Patch" our agricultural plot at the rear of the school oval.
+Students are to leave their bikes in the bicycle area which is located outside of the Deputy Principals office near the Home Economics building.
 All bikes should be locked up using a very thick chain and secured with a heavy padlock.
 The school accepts no responsibility for the security or supervision of bicycles.
 It is compulsory, by law, that students wear a bike helmet to and from school and while riding a bike.
 It is the responsibility of parents to ensure that their child observes the law in regard to the riding of pushbikes.
 Students will also be banned from riding bikes if they persistently refuse to wear a helmet.